Mahil27/front-end-projects/README.md

 ---

+## Structure

+The main `index.html` works as a landing page that links to all individual project pages.

+---

 ## Purpose

-This repository is part of my frontend learning journey and UI practice.
+This repository represents my frontend learning and UI development practice.

 ---

 ## Note

-These projects are created for learning and practice purposes.
+Projects are created for learning and practice purposes.